-Language that is disrespectful of a person's race, religion, color, sex or any other reason doesn't fit in a workplace that values diversity.
-If you feel comfortable doing so, say something to your co- worker to express your concern.
-If you don't, speak to your manager, someone from the Talent team or call the Reporting Line.
+Language that is disrespectful of a person's race, religion, color, sex or any other protected class doesn't fit in a workplace that values diversity.
+If you feel comfortable doing so, say something to your coworker to express your concern.
+If you don't, speak to your supervisor, a Talent representative or call the Reporting Line.

-2.2 HEALTH AND SAFETY
+2.2 SAFETY

-The physical and psychological safety of our artists and employees is of the utmost importance in all aspects of each and every undertaking we engage in.
-The Company is committed to providing a healthy and safe work environment.
-Employees must comply with applicable health and safety laws and regulations and the Company's standards and policies.
-In no event should you fail to observe the Company's general occupational health and safety practices and regulations, commit violence in the workplace, endanger the health and safety of others, or commit any unsafe act.
-You must be aware of the impact your actions can have on the health and safety of yourself and others.
-The Company expects each person to be responsible for identifying a violation of the Company's policy against and reporting any risks that they may be exposed to.
+The safety and security of our people is of paramount importance in all aspects of each and every undertaking we engage in.
+We are committed in providing a safe and healthy work environment to you and your colleagues.
+Employees must comply with applicable health and safety laws and regulations and Company's standards and policies.
+In no event should you fail to observe Company's general occupational health and safety practices and regulations, commit violence in the workplace, endanger the health and safety of others, or commit any unsafe act.
+Just like health and safety, we must continue to strive for ethics and compliance excellence.